-These water and land based recreational resources can contribute to enhancing the quality of people's lives and human health.
-They also provide economic benefit.
+These water and land-based recreational opportunities can contribute to improving the quality of people's lives and human health whilst bringing economic benefit from tourism.
+Recreation and tourism industries account for at least 10,000 jobs in north east Wales.